News 📣

 Abstract

 Our study reveals that equity financing constraints play a unique role in the amplification of monetary policy shocks.
 By using a text-based metric of financial constraint that distinguishes between a company’s emphasis on equity versus debt financing, we show that equity-focused constrained firms endure more substantial declines in stock prices and implement deeper cuts in capital expenditure and R&D when faced with a contractionary monetary policy shock.
 These declines are translated into reductions in innovation output (e.g., patents).
-Equity-focused constrained firms significantly reduce equity issuance and are more reluctant to run down cash holdings in response to tighter monetary policy, while debt-focused constraints do not seem to play an economically significant role in magnifying the impact of monetary policy shocks.
-Our findings suggest that the transmission of monetary policy shocks to the corporate sector may not significantly rely on changes in debt financing terms.
+Equity-focused constrained firms significantly reduce equity issuance and are more reluctant to run down cash holdings in response to tighter monetary policy.
+The greater impact of monetary tightening on equity-focused firms is linked to fluctuations in investor demand that increase the cost of capital for these firms after contractionary shocks.
+Our findings suggest that the transmission of monetary policy to the corporate sector significantly rely on changes in equity financing terms.

 Amplification of equity financing constraint